Davonne007-TX/frontend-self-taught-projects/README.md

 # Djvd
-Some of the work I've been working on.
+Some of the projects I've been working on.
 Having trouble making the sites responsive.